GC-public-projects/FloatingButton/README.md

 - MATCH_PARENT : match the size of the parent element

 ###### 2. height
-Works the same way the width
+Works the same way than the width

 ###### 3. window type = WindowManager.LayoutParams.TYPE_APPLICATION_OVERLAY
 TYPE_APPLICATION_OVERLAY is used for overlays that should appear on top of all other apps, but it requires the SYSTEM_ALERT_WINDOW permission on Android 8.0 (API level 26) and above.
 It is the only type that works with services and fit to work with ViewTreeLifecycleOwner